DanilleH22/inkpad_book/README.md

 - [Bootstrap](https://getbootstrap.com/docs/5.2/components/card/): dropdown nav menu.
 - Django for beginners by William S. Vincent for setting up test for editing book and editing chapter in the book model.
 - [Lauren-Nicole](https://github.com/CluelessBiker): For giving me notes on my project and helping me fix html showing up in form when editing.
-- From the 'Developing with Django' module I have used the pagination code for my bowse page
+- From the 'Developing with Django' module I have used the pagination code for my bowse page, to go on the next page as only 6 books can be shown per page.

 ### Media